contactandyc/another-c-library/7_allocator.md

 test_timer.c:26 [stla_timer]: 32
 ```

-This indicates that there were 4 allocations that were not properly freed.
+This indicates that 4 allocations were not properly freed.

 line 24
 ```c